matsengrp/phylostability/scripts/larch_comparison/README.md

 conda activate historydag
 ./compare_parsimony_dags_to_ML_trees.sh MAIN_DIR larch_DAG.pb full_alignment.fasta.treefile dag_comparsion_output.csv
 ```
-This will create a csv, each row of which corresponds to a dataset in the analysis, and  containing the following columns of data:
+This will create a csv in `MAIN_DIR`, each row of which corresponds to a dataset in the analysis, and  containing the following columns of data:
 - `dataset` The name of the dataset in question
 - `DAG parsimony score` The best parsimony score for any tree found by larch-usher
 - `tree best parsimony score` The parsimony score obtained by running Fitch-Sankoff on the ML tree